mbehzad/webpack-dev-server-common-chunk-bug/README.md

 Entrypoint c = c.bundle.js
 ```

-When instead of webpack-cli, webpack-dev-server is used with the same webpack config and code, the output `c.bundle.js` needs the `common.js` chunk to run.
+When instead of webpack-cli, webpack-dev-server (or `webpack serve` command) is used with the same webpack config and code, the output `c.bundle.js` needs the `common.js` chunk to run.

 cmd output: